AUGUST 18TH, 2018

 WHILE IN PART one I focused on the other pieces of Bob’s life, unrelated to his time at Dozier & his many years of activism following.
 The focus of this post is going to be the opposite.
 Dozier was a huge part of his life & to not acknowledge it would be the like erasing the half of a man who spent his life fighting.
 As a child he fought to stay alive while serving a sentence at the Dozier School for Boys.
 As an adult he would spend years fighting, not just for his own justice but to change the entire Juvenile Justice System.
 It would be amidst this battle that he would be faced with his biggest fight…The fight against cancer.
 Ultimately this would be the one fight that wouldn’t be won.

-I SAT IN the row in front of three of the original Whitehouse boys, now men in their 70’s, & felt their grief as they talked about losing yet another member of the club that none of them had asked to be in to begin with.
+I SAT IN the row in front of three of the original Whitehouse boys, now men in their 60’s & 70’s. & Their grief was palpable as I listened while they talked about losing yet another member of the club that none of them had asked to be in to begin with.
 Each of these men gave eulogies, speaking of their friend & the important work he’s done in regards to Dozier.

-IT WAS DIFFICULT to watch these men say goodbye to one of their comrades.
+IT WAS DIFFICULT to watch these men say goodbye to not just one of their comrades but a brother.
 It didn’t just touch my heart but it ignited a new fire in me to continue the fight.
 What I didn’t expect to feel was the anger that came with the sadness.
 Bob had spent so much of his life just trying to get Florida to do the right thing & would never get to see it through to the end.
 For lack of better terms, I was pissed!
 It was confusing for me as I don’t feel that I have any right to have these feelings…But they were there & are still with me today.

 I HAD BEEN fortunate enough to have met Erin & her assistant the day before while at Bob’s house & I was totally starstruck.
 I’ve been following her work since the Dozier dig & can honestly say that she’s my hero.